aaleman11/cs4220-angular/README.md

-# cs4220-angular
+# Syllabus for CS4420 Course.
+(This repository is for assignments and projects for the course during the Spring 2017.)
-ents are expected to have strong programming skills and working knowledge of HTML.
+Students are expected to have strong programming skills and working knowledge of HTML.

 Textbook
 Eloquent Javascript - required http://eloquentjavascript.net/